terryaney/KatApp.Provider/katapp documentation.md

 #### onActionResult

-**`onActionResult(event: Event, commandName: string, resultData: JSON | undefined, application: KatAppPlugInInterface, currentOptions: KatAppOptions, actionLink: JQuery<HTMLElement>)`**
+**`onActionResult(event: Event, endpoint: string, resultData: JSON | undefined, application: KatAppPlugInInterface, currentOptions: KatAppOptions, actionLink: JQuery<HTMLElement>)`**

 This event is triggered upon successful submission and response from the API endpoint.
-If the action is a 'file download', `resultData` will be `undefined`, otherwise it will be a JSON payload with properties specific to the `commandName`.
+If the action is a 'file download', `resultData` will be `undefined`, otherwise it will be a JSON payload with properties specific to the `endpoint`.

 <hr/>

 #### onActionFailed

-**`onActionFailed(event: Event, commandName: string, exception: JSON, application: KatAppPlugInInterface, currentOptions: KatAppOptions, actionLink: JQuery<HTMLElement>)`**
+**`onActionFailed(event: Event, endpoint: string, exception: JSON, application: KatAppPlugInInterface, currentOptions: KatAppOptions, actionLink: JQuery<HTMLElement>)`**

 This event is triggered when submission to an API endpoint fails.
 The `exception` object will have a `Validations` property that can be examined for more details about the cause of the exception.